Bealby/grandpas-pocket-watch-shop/TESTING.md

 - Main title `About` should be font
   `Berkshire Swash` and centered.
 - Ensure orange horizontal divider is shown underneath main header.
 - Descriptive text should be font `Roboto`.
-- Ensure image is centred on page
+- Ensure image is centered on page.
-- Ensure content is centred on page
+- Ensure content is centered on page.
 - For smaller screen sizes text should be justified.

 ### Footer